Refined Xuan Paper with Thickened Cardboard - Medium

 Chinese seal engraving

-Zhuànkè (篆刻) is an ancient art that combines calligraphy, sculpture, and aesthetics.
-Learning to engrave a seal is like diving into the refined world of Chinese culture, where each stroke...
+Zhuànkè is an ancient art that combines calligraphy, sculpture, and aesthetics.
+Learning to carve a seal means diving into the refined world of Chinese culture, where every stroke carries meaning...

 1 commentChinese seal engraving

-Zhuànkè (篆刻) is an ancient art that combines calligraphy, sculpture, and aesthetics.
-Learning to engrave a seal is like diving into the refined world of Chinese culture, where each stroke...
+Zhuànkè is an ancient art that combines calligraphy, sculpture, and aesthetics.
+Learning to carve a seal means diving into the refined world of Chinese culture, where every stroke carries meaning...

 1 comment